NinjadenMu/rota/README.md

 The game rules and search are implemented in game.py (this should probably be modularized).
 I've included a pkl file for the generated data, and the trained neural network weights.  **Please play the game by running game.py!**

 ## TODO
-I also actually implemented code to get the principal variation (PV) in search - this is unnecessary for the engine in it's current state, but it means I can extend the engine to use iterative deepening in it's search in the future.
+I also actually implemented code to get the principal variation (PV) in search - this is unnecessary for the engine in it's current state, but it means I can extend the engine to use iterative deepening in its search in the future.